-In Tuscany, a Florence, which was the cradle of Rinascimento and the scene of the Medici patronage, an innate sense of beauty, a cultivated and industrious patriciate, a spirit of unparalleled preservation, have made the Florentine historical residences among the most beautiful in Italy.
+In Tuscany, a Firenze, which was the cradle of Rinascimento and the scene of the Medici patronage, an innate sense of beauty, a cultivated and industrious patriciate, a spirit of unparalleled preservation, have made the Florentine historical residences among the most beautiful in Italy.
 There are still families living in a palace designed for them by Raffaello or in the villa where Lorenzo the Magnificent he was polite.
-In the dessert Tuscan landscape, villas e castles I'm in the middle of the agricultural productions e wine passed down for generations and offer to the traveler tastings di wines and of oli.
+In the dessert Tuscan landscape, city e castles I'm in the middle of the agricultural productions e wine passed down for generations and offer to the traveler tastings di wines and of oli.

 Siena, jewel ofItalian architecture, guardian of ancient traditions, preserves the ancient splendors of the glorious republic.
 From private residences look out on Piazza del Campo, enjoys an intact architectural ensemble, in a city where the only change occurred was the loss of ancient independence.
-There Tuscan countryside that surrounds it and which is the background to many houses is still that of many landscapes Renaissance paintings, castles, new walls., villas e gardens they are still kept alive by owners, custodians of centuries-old traditions, often dedicated to agriculture and the production of fine wines.
+There Tuscan countryside that surrounds it and which is the background to many houses is still that of many landscapes Renaissance paintings, castles, new walls., city e gardens they are still kept alive by owners, custodians of centuries-old traditions, often dedicated to agriculture and the production of fine wines.

-During four days the first will be dedicated to Florence with the visit of some private buildings, including one designed by Giuliano da Sangallo of which there is a spectacular fireplace and one from Raffaello, And the largest private garden in Europe within urban walls.
+During four days the first will be dedicated to Firenze with the visit of some private buildings, including one designed by Giuliano da Sangallo of which there is a spectacular fireplace and one from Raffaello, And the largest private garden in Europe within urban walls.

 The second day will be dedicated to Siena, with private visits to a palace frescoed by the Beccafumi, a villa with Italian garden and chapel of the Peruzzi, another with perfectly preserved interiors of the late eighteenth century and the heart of a winery; ending with a visit to a villa designed by Peruzzi.